wso2/docs-apk/en/docs/includes/start-apk-cp.md

-Follow the instructions below to deploy APK in the Kubernetes cluster.
+Follow the instructions below to deploy Kubernetes Gateway in the Kubernetes cluster.

 ### Create Kubernetes namespace